Skip to main content

 Diagnosis: Ehlers-Danlos syndrome

-“Cannabis gives me the energy to do things that I otherwise don’t have the energy for.”
+"Cannabis gives me the energy to do things I otherwise wouldn't have the strength for."

-“In the evening in bed I wished that I would simply not wake up the next morning.”
+"Lying in bed at night, I wished I would simply not wake up the next morning."

 Angelique